-Pincher Creek Emergency Services is an integrated fire, rescue, ambulance, and medical first response organization serving the communities of Pincher Creek, Beaver Mines, Lundbreck and surrounding area.
+Pincher Creek Emergency Services Commission is an integrated fire, rescue, ambulance, and medical first response organization serving the communities of Pincher Creek, Beaver Mines, Lundbreck and surrounding area.

 It is estimated that 70 percent of Canada’s firefighters are volunteers.
 Smaller towns and the rural areas between them do not have the tax base to support a fully paid fire department.
 Canada is a sparsely-populated, vast country and thus, the only way many Canadians have access to firefighting services is through their own community members who have volunteered.

-However, many volunteer firefighters are formally trained to the same professional standards as professional firefighters, and Pincher Creek Emergency Services fully encourages and supports this initiative.
+However, many volunteer firefighters are formally trained to the same professional standards as professional firefighters, and Pincher Creek Emergency Services Commission fully encourages and supports this initiative.

 MESSAGE FROM THE CHIEF